Protoneer/Arduino-Minion-Programmer/README.md

 # Arduino-Minion-Programmer
-Little Python Script to program heap of Arduino's in one go.
+Little Python Script to program heaps of Arduino's in one go.